wp-plugins/addfunc-head-footer-code/readme.txt

 2. Add your code to these fields respectively and it will output specifically to this page, post or custom post type.

 == Changelog ==

+= 1.2 =
+19-Jun-2015

+*   Discovered addfunc-head-footer-code.php was saved with text encoding Western (Mac OS Roman). ~>:( Changed to Unicode (UTF-8)
+*   This was probably changed during a recent update on the plugin's tags (the tags for the WordPress Plugin Repository), so maybe two weeks ago.
+Previous downloads should have been UTF-8
+*   Also changed version 1.1 to UTF-8 because leaving a Mac OS Roman version in the repository would be pointless.
+So 1.1 and 1.2 are the same, except for the readme.txt

 = 1.1 =
 28-Nov-2014